 In a room filled with self-proclaimed users I asked the question: “How many of you have done things that were unthinkable before you started using?”
 Everyone in the room raised their hand.
 I asked a second question: “How many of you did those things with people that were strangers?”
 Again the room was filled with raised hands.
 Finally, I asked:“How many of you considered what this might do to your loved ones while you were in the midst of those unthinkable acts?”
 This time the room had only a few hands that went up.
 I asked those few that raised their hands; “Did you still choose to get high even though you knew it would hurt your loved ones?”
 Sadly, they each answered “Yes.”

 - “I can’t believe I did that”

 Often the spouse of the substance abuser feels betrayed and deceived once they discover their spouse has a real problem with substance abuse.
-Some even blame themselves for what happened.
-Others have considered participating with the spouse rather than lose them to the new social network they have engaged in.
-Some are in denial because their spouse doesn’t look as bad as the horrible pictures they’ve seen on TV.
-However, many of the people that I have counseled admit they are even worse than their spouses think they are.
+Many even blame themselves for what happened.
+Others have considered engaging with the spouse rather than lose them to the new social network they have engaged in.
+Some are enablers and in denial because their spouse doesn’t look as bad as the horrible pictures they’ve seen on TV.
+However, far too many of the people that I have counseled admit they are even worse than their spouses think they are.
 They have done things they can’t even mention.

 - Get the help you need!

 If this describes you in any way at all you can be encouraged that there is hope for you and your marriage.
 It will probably not happen without the inclusion of a support system and that will differ based on the type of issues you face and the degree of your dependency.